- Academic Affairs

 Storm Drain Stenciling

-"I think integrating environmental awareness into our lives is extremely important, and being able to promote that idea by painting sea creatures on campus storm drains was a fantastic experience,” says volunteer and coordinator Kathryn Turner of the Office of Campus Life.
+"I think integrating environmental awareness into our lives is extremely important, and being able to promote that idea by painting sea creatures on campus storm drains was a fantastic experience,” says volunteer and coordinator Kathryn Turner of Campus Life Services.
 “Blue Water Baltimore, our partner in this project, explained the connections between litter, clean water, and how our actions directly impact the well-being of our University and other Baltimore communities.”

 Documentary Screening, Home